NWChemEx/Chemist/docs/source/developer/design/vector_spaces/overview.rst

 The ``CartesianSpace`` class is meant to represent |N|-dimensional Cartesian space, *i.e.*, :math:`\mathbb{R}^N`.
-The need for ``CartesianSpace`` stems from Consideration :ref:`vsd_basis_set`.In practice, this class's state is the value of |N| and the labels of the coordinate axes.
+The need for ``CartesianSpace`` stems from Consideration :ref:`vsd_basis_set`.
+In practice, this class's state is the value of |N| and the labels of the coordinate axes.
 For example, To represent a dipole one needs the ``CartesianSpace`` :math:`\mathbb{R}^3` with the coordinate axes usually labelled as "x", "y" and "z".
 For a quadrupole